straz/artificialtrust/_articles/assholes.md

   * they are supported by enablers who provide what they need
   * they tempt others to join them

 Protecting ourselves requires different tactics than those used to stop ordinary diseases and ordinary criminals.
+Criminal justice was simpler when death was the penalty for most crimes.
+Today our cancer cures seek to isolate and burn away or cut away the tumor cells.
+As our understanding advances, perhaps some day medicine will find better ways to rehabilitate cancerous cells, restoring their civic sensibility instead of annihilating them.

-We know this transformation is preventable &mdash; many of us manage to resist such temptation, and so do our cells.
+Most of us manage to resist a life of crime, and our cells mostly don't get cancer.
 But what is the mechanism of getting permission to harm others?
 How do we regulate ourselves, and [govern](cyber) our own behavior?
 And once the line is crossed, is this transformation reversible?